-The material for the habitat islands would be placed by long-reach excavators working from the existing levees or from construction barges that would be assembled in the ponds.
+The material for the habitat islands would be placed by long-reach excavators working from the existing levees or by using an excavator and small barges in the pond to move and place material.
 Material would be delivered by haul trucks to the working locations.
 A water truck will be used for dust control of delivered material, if necessary.
 An excavator would place and moderately compact material in the pond.
 The material would be piled in layers and compacted by a vibratory tamper or a roller.
 The top surface of the proposed habitat islands would be treated with a combination of rock, shell, and sand; current designs include a 12-inch-thick sand layer underlain by 6-inch-thick crushed rock to cover any surficial cracks and prevent weed establishment.
 The sand layer would be covered with a 4-inch-thick layer of oyster shells, or similar appropriate material, to provide a barren land sight that is typically preferred by some nesting birds.